renalreg/registry-codes/README.md

 5. **Approval and release** - Once approved, systems will handle merging and creating a new version tag

 The GitHub Actions workflow will automatically create a new release with updated database files.
+In general the number of changes in each pull request should be limited in a logical way to allow clear changelogging and versioning.

 # Releasing new codeset
 When satisfied that a new version of the codes is ready to be released and has been merged in main it can be published via a github action.